mriffey1/Flight-Scraper-to-Google-Sheets/readme.md

 ## Flight Scaper from Priceline

-Creating a flight scaper that gathers flight data and logs the data in a google sheet to establish trends.
+Created a flight scraper that takes information from Priceline (currently only one-way) and uploads the information via Google Sheets.

+### Action Items

+-[ ] Conditional formatting after the upload has taken place to highlight most economical flight prices based on duration and pricing -[ ] Convert the scraper to using classes and functions to make it more inline with industry standards